Mordor in the Court

 I bet you could throw a really good party, but I got to admit, I feel a little funny going to the Ren Fair a little bit, seeing all these people dressed up with their turkey legs and so forth.

-In some ways, I feel like I wish I were a little bit looser and more easygoing and less likely to be embarrassed.
+In some ways, I feel like I wish I were a little bit looser and more easygoing and less likely to be embarrassed by people showing off their whole middle-earthian heart.

 which was